The Calming the Mind Challenge: Managing Overthinking with Mindfulness

 video preview

-In this video excerpted from a live gathering in The Peace & Prosperity Circle, we delve into the nature of overthinking and how it impacts our lives, exploring the intricate relationship between our thoughts and physical sensations and how overthinking can create a cycle of mental and physical tension.
+In this video excerpted from a live gathering at The Cabin, we delve into the nature of overthinking and how it impacts our lives, exploring the intricate relationship between our thoughts and physical sensations and how overthinking can create a cycle of mental and physical tension.
 You'll find practical insights into how mindfulness can help us break free from this cycle by bringing awareness to our present moment experience.
 To support this exploration, I lead a guided meditation focused on grounding ourselves in our bodies and gently observing our thoughts with compassion and curiosity.

 Mindfulness Practices to Quiet the Mind